flutter/flutter/specs/ui.md

 (Note that clicking a button on a stylus doesn't change it from up to down.
 A stylus can have a button pressed while "up".)

-When one switches from "up" to "down", the position of the tap is hit tested and a 'pointer-down' event is fired at the target element under the cursor, if any, or the document otherwise.
-The return value, if it's a node, is used as the target of future move and up events until this touch goes up.
-If there is no return value, the target continues to be the application's document.
+When one switches from "up" to "down", the following algorithm is run:

+ 1. Hit test the position of the pointer, let 'node' be the result.
+ 2. Fire a pointer-down event at the layoutManager for 'node'.
+    Let 'result' be the returned value.
+ 3. If 'result' is undefined, then fire a pointer-down event at the Element for 'node'.
+    Let 'result' be the returned value.
+ 4. If 'result' is undefined or is not an EventTarget, let 'result' be the application document.
+ 5. Let 'result' capture this pointer.

 A pointer that is "down" is captured -- all events for that pointer will be routed to the chosen target until the pointer goes up, regardless of whether it's in that target's visible area.

-When an element captures a pointer and it has no captured pointers so far, if either there are no buttons (touch, stylus) or only the primary button is active (mouse) and this is not an inverted stylus, then that pointer is marked as "primary" for that element.
+When an object captures a pointer and it has no captured pointers so far, if either there are no buttons (touch, stylus) or only the primary button is active (mouse) and this is not an inverted stylus, then that pointer is marked as "primary" for that object.
 The pointer remains the primary pointer until the corresponding pointer-up event (even if the buttons change).

-When one moves, if it is "up" then a 'pointer-moved' event is fired at the application's document, otherwise if it is "down" then the event is fired at the element or document that was selected for the 'pointer-down' event (the capturing element).
-If the return value of a 'pointer-moved' event is 'cancel', then pretend that the pointer moved to 'up', send 'pointer-up' as described below, and drop all events for this pointer until such time as it actually changes to be 'up'.
+When one moves, if it is "up" then a 'pointer-moved' event is fired at the application's document, otherwise if it is "down" then the event is fired at the object or document that was selected for the 'pointer-down' event (the capturing object).
+If the return value of a 'pointer-moved' event is 'cancel' then cancel the pointer.

-When one switches from "down" to "up", a 'pointer-up' event is fired at the element or document that was selected for the 'pointer-down' event (the capturing target).
+When one switches from "down" to "up", a 'pointer-up' event is fired at the object or document that was selected for the 'pointer-down' event (the capturing target).

-At the time of a pointer-up event, if there is another pointer that is already down, captured by the same element, and is of the same kind, and that has either no buttons or only its primary button active, then that becomes the new primary pointer for that element before the pointer-up event is sent.
+At the time of a pointer-up event, if there is another pointer that is already down, captured by the same object, and is of the same kind, and that has either no buttons or only its primary button active, then that becomes the new primary pointer for that object before the pointer-up event is sent.
 Otherwise, the primary pointer stops being primary just after the pointer-up.

+When a pointer is canceled, if it is "down", pretend that the pointer moved to "up", send 'pointer-up' as described below, and drop all events for this pointer until such time as it actually changes to be truly "up".

 Nothing special happens when a capturing target moves in the DOM.